Browse over 9,000 car reviews

 BMW offers a capped price servicing plan with a difference - owners need to pay for it before their car is touched by a mechanic

-BMW buyers don't have a capped price servicing plan - but the company offers owners a different way of ensuring the costs are kept under control when it comes to maintenance.
+BMW buyers don't have the option of a capped-price servicing plan, but the company does offer owners a different way of ensuring the costs are kept under control when it comes to maintenance.

 The BMW Service Inclusive plan requires customers to pre-pay for their servicing, allowing the cost to be covered off in finance or leasing packages and reducing the need for concern about paying for maintenance further down the track.

-Service Inclusive is typically adopted over a five-year/80,000km plan, with reasonable costs involved in doing so (considering you're dealing with premium cars).
-BMW claims there are different packages available for different buyers, from three to 10 years, or between 40,000 and 200,000km.
+Service Inclusive is available for up to five years or 80,000km for internal-combustion models or six-years with unlimited kilometres for fully electric vehicles, with reasonable costs involved in doing so (considering you're dealing with premium cars).
+BMW claims there are different packages available for different buyers, starting from three years or 40,000km.

-There are varied levels of cover, though - the Service Inclusive Basic plan is what we're focused on here, and it includes typical consumables like oil, filters, brake fluid and spark plugs.
-There's a Service Inclusive Plus plan to cover brake pads and discs, as well as wiper blades and clutch components for manual models.
+There are varied levels of cover, though.
+The Service Inclusive Basic plan is what we're focused on here, and it includes typical consumables like oil, filters, brake fluid and spark plugs.
+There's a Service Inclusive Plus plan to cover brake discs and windscreen wiper blades, as well as clutch components for manual models.

 It's worth noting pricing for the BMW Service Inclusive Basic package for the 7 Series, 8 Series, M models and i8 is only available via BMW Australia dealers.
 All of these models can be upgraded to the more comprehensive Service Inclusive Plus plan at an extra cost.